SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 upper limit for that attribute.
 Ignore this upper limit rule for Funds and Extranormal attributes.
-In the second way, the gamemaster requires all adult characters to take the Increased Attribute Special Ability (discussed in the “Character Options” chapter) in order to improve their Agility, Strength, Mechanical, Knowledge, Perception, and Technical attributes.
+In the second way, the gamemaster requires all adult characters to take the Increased Attribute Special Ability (discussed in the "Character Options" chapter) in order to improve their Agility, Strength, Mechanical, Knowledge, Perception, and Technical attributes.
 There is no maximum bonus that the character may gain with this method, aside from whatever roleplaying or adventure obstacles the gamemaster